destinygg/destinypositions/docs/politics.md

 Unfortunately, I have low hopes that the world will be able to agree to reduce carbon emissions to prevent significant warming (<4°C).

-I don't support any particular policies relating to global warming.
+I don't support any particular policies relating to global warming, although I would like to see America (and the rest of the world) become carbon neutral as fast as reasonably possible.

 ## The Green New Deal